Section 1.4 Setting Up Your Raspberry Pi

 In this section I describe how I set up my Raspberry Pi to do all the programming described in this book.
 Yes, I really have run all the programs on both my original Raspberry Pi 1 Model B and my new Raspberry Pi 3 Model B. You may choose to do things differently, depending on which Raspberry Pi you are using and your personal preferences.

 This book is based on using the Raspbian operating system.
-I used NOOBS to install Raspbian.
-It includes most of the programming tools you will need, but there are a couple that you should add to make documentation available to you.
-Here are the packages that I added:
+I installed Raspbian version 9 (Stretch).
+It includes most of the programming tools you will need, but I recommend adding the

-binutils-doc provides documentation for the GNU assembler, as (sometimes called gas).
+binutils-doc package to get full documentation for the GNU assembler,

 You will also use a text editor for all your programming.
 Do not use a word processor.
 Word processors add a lot of hidden control characters to format the text.
 These hidden characters confuse compilers and assemblers, causing them not to work.

 Raspbian comes with several simple text editors already installed.
 Go to www.raspberrypi.org and look under “HELP.”
-Click on “DOCUMENTATION” and then on “LINUX.”
+Under “DOCUMENTATION” click on “LINUX.”
 Then click on “Text editors” under “Usage.”
 I have found that many students like GNU Nano because it is easy to use.

 - Text Editor